Constraints on the dark matter-baryon interaction cross section from galaxy cluster thermodynamics: Data Methods

-To obtain upper bounds on $\sigma_0$ as a function of $m_\chi$, we plug in the expressions for radiative cooling, AGN heating, and DM cooling (Eqns.~\ref{eqn cooling rate}, \ref{eqn heating rate}, \ref{eqn DM cooling}) into the equilibrium condition (Eqn.~\ref{equilibrium condition}).
-Then, $T_b$ and $L_{\mathrm{inj}}$ are written in terms of $L_{500}$ through Eqns.~\ref{eqn-l500mbh}, and \ref{eqn Linj-Mbh}, and the $L_{500}-T_c$ scaling relation from Ref.~\cite{Gaspari2019} to obtain an equation that can be numerically solved for $L_{500}$.
-We estimate the uncertainty of the theoretical $L_{500}$ to be equal to the magnitude of $L_{500}$ (see the Appendix for more details on these error bars).
-A prior is determined based on the thermalization condition (Eqn.~\ref{eqn thermalization}) so that we only examine pairs of $\sigma_0$ and $m_\chi$ for which DM cooling is possible.
-Then we sample the $\sigma_0$, $m_\chi$ using a MCMC sampler, implemented in emcee \citep{emcee} to find the parameters that minimize the $\chi^2$ difference between the observed $L_{500}$ as reported in REFLEX, and the model predicted $L_{500}$ that comes from numerically solving for $L_{500}$ in Eqn.~\ref{equilibrium condition}.
+To obtain upper bounds on $\sigma_0$ as a function of $m_\chi$, we plug in the expressions for radiative cooling, AGN heating, and DM cooling (eqs.~\ref{eqn cooling rate}, \ref{eqn heating rate}, \ref{eqn DM cooling}) into the equilibrium condition (eq.~\ref{equilibrium condition}).
+Then, $T_b$ and $L_{\mathrm{inj}}$ are written in terms of $L_{500}$ through eqs.~\ref{eqn-l500mbh}, and \ref{eqn Linj-Mbh}, and the $L_{500}-T_c$ scaling relation from ref.~\cite{Gaspari2019} to obtain an equation that can be numerically solved for $L_{500}$.
+We estimate the uncertainty of the theoretical $L_{500}$ to be equal to the magnitude of $L_{500}$.
+A prior is determined based on the thermalization condition (eq.~\ref{eqn thermalization}) so that we only examine pairs of $\sigma_0$ and $m_\chi$ for which DM cooling is possible.
+Then we sample the $\sigma_0$, $m_\chi$ using a MCMC sampler, implemented in emcee \citep{emcee} to find the parameters that minimize the $\chi^2$ difference between the observed $L_{500}$ as reported in REFLEX, and the model predicted $L_{500}$ that comes from numerically solving for $L_{500}$ in eq.~\ref{equilibrium condition}.

+Our MCMC analysis used a uniform prior for $\mathrm{log}(\sigma_0)$ between -40 and -23, and $\mathrm{log}(m_\chi)$ between -4 and -1.
+These 2 free parameters are independent.
+The region above the boundary defined by eq. \ref{eqn thermalization} is excluded from this analysis, since above this line interactions are frequent enough that $T_b$ and $T_\chi$ cannot be considered constant and independent.
+This is represented in figure \ref{fig:constraints comparison}, where the excluded regions have a wedge shape.
+We initialize 64 chains randomly within the parameter space, allow them to run for a burn-in period of 1000 steps, and then run each of them for 40,000 steps.
+The log-likelihood function within the prior region is defined as